lcalisto/workshop-spatial-graphql/README.md

   --schema app_public
 ```

-During this workshop we wont use relay connections anymore.
+During this workshop we wont use cursor connections anymore.
 You can remove them using `--simple-collections only` or just copy the CLI command from the [beginning](#Running-the-server-as-CLI).
 ### Note for Library usage

 If you, just like me, you prefer to use simple connections but you don't like `List` suffix on the simple collections, you can remove it using `{graphileBuildOptions: {pgOmitListSuffix: true}}` to the options passed to PostGraphile library.